DC - Doctor of Chiropractic

 Pennsylvania | By passing the National Board of Chiropractic Exam parts I, II, III, and IV |

-Puerto Rico | By passing the National Board of Chiropractic Exam parts I, II, III, and IV |
+Puerto Rico | With a bachelor’s degree earned before enrollment in the Doctor of Chiropractic degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |

 Republic of Palau | Unknown as there is no licensing regulations or regulating body |